Blog

 There are two different ways you can approach this website idea — write articles yourself or curate them from the web.

 For example, Marketer Milk is a marketing newsletter website that curates marketing news and resources around the web.
-This is very similar to the curation idea mentioned earlier.
+This concept is very similar to the curation idea mentioned earlier.
 However, the goal of this website is to get people onto an email list from your website.

 You could start a newsletter simply by using a tool like Substack, but the key is to own your own digital real estate.
 So, creating a website for your newsletter is a great way to not rely on newsletter platforms to attract subscribers.
 It also gives you different marketing avenues, like writing SEO blog posts, to grow your website traffic.

-Launch your next side project with Webflow
+Launch your next website project with Webflow

 Last Updated